wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

 * data, a dictionary containing 3 fields:

-  * user_id, is an integer containing the ID of the user affected by this status change
+  * user_uuid, a strinc containing the UUID of the user.
   * xivo_uuid: a string containing the UUID of the XiVO that sent the status update
   * status: a string containing the new status of the user based on the cti profile configuration